nov-solutions/sol-web/README.md

 10. Run `python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'` in "/django" to generate a Django secret key that can be used in production.
 Upload the secret key to the GitHub repository

 11. Update manifest.json with the appropriate values for the project

+12. Remove Redis, workers, scheduler, if you don't want it